 - the information is protected by solicitor-client and/or litigation privilege;

-- to do so would reveal confidential commercial information – where possible, The Dominion will provide access after removing the confidential information;
+- to do so would reveal confidential commercial information – where possible, Travelers will provide access after removing the confidential information;

 - it is prohibitively costly to provide the information;

-- the information contains references to other individuals – where possible, The Dominion will provide access after removing the references to other individuals; or
+- the information contains references to other individuals – where possible, Travelers will provide access after removing the references to other individuals; or

 - the information was created in the course of a formal dispute resolution process, such as mediation or arbitration.